rossumai/keras-multi-gpu/blog/docs/algorithms-and-techniques.md

 - gradients aggregated and weights updated
 - weights to each GPU (host to device)

-### Asynchronous data feeding

-In a basic case in each batch we perform these steps:

-- copy mini-batch from CPU to GPU (data transfer)
-- compute gradients and update weights (compute)

-If we trivially run both kind of operations sequentially, it's obvious that while transfering data, computation cannot run and we underutilize the GPU.
-In case we have a lot of data and/or low bandwidth, data transfer time might dominate over the compute time.

-A solution to that is feeding the data asynchronously.

-- multiple CUDA streams - one for feeding, one for running CUDA kernels
-- there's a queue of batches being copied to the GPU buffer
-    - at least two batches (one being computed, one being copied)
-    - like double buffering in classic graphics rendering pipeline, except the direction of data is opposite
-    - computation takes data that's already present in GPU memory
-    - during computation another batch is being copied to the GPU memory
-- it requires that each batch can be prepared through the whole pipeline faster than the time for the computation

-#### TensorFlow queues

-- seems to perform only async feeding into TF memory on CPU

-#### StagingArea

-- seems to really implement a GPU-resident queue and can do double buffering

-#### Dataset API

-- ???

 ### Batch size / sub-batch size

 [As explained by Tim Dettmers](http://timdettmers.com/2014/10/09/deep-learning-data-parallelism/), in order not to waste GPU resources batch size for one GPU should an integer multiple of 32 and at least 64.
 When we use multiple GPUs we should keep the size of each sub-batch the same, thus the total mini-batch size can be computed as `batch_size = gpu_count * sub_batch_size`.
 For example for 2,4 or 8 GPUs we should have batch size of at least 128, 256 or 512 respectively.
 Too big batch size will result in out-of-memory error (OOM).
 Also we should make sure we can generate/provide data samples fast enough.